-On 31 December 2020, the Company's current liabilities exceeded its current assets by $\in 28$ million.
-The budget for 2021 is improved compared to 2020, as well as, the estimates for the coming years.
-The perspectives of the Company and the planned development, as well as, the available for use limit of bank overdrafts amounting to $\in 24$ million as at 31 December 2020, were taken into consideration by the Board of Directors in their assessment of whether the Company can continue as a going concern.
-The Board of Directors also considered the distribution of bank facilities held by the Company in the various assets, and the possibility of their repayment.
+On 31 December 2021, the Company's current liabilities exceeded its current assets by $\in 28$ million.
+The budget for 2022 is improved compared to 2021, as well as, the estimates for the coming years.
+The perspectives of the Company and the planned development, as well as, the available for use limit of bank overdrafts amounting to $\in 22$ million as at 31 December 2021, were taken into consideration by the Board of Directors in their assessment of whether the Company can continue as a going concern.
+The Board of Directors also took into account the distribution of bank facilities held by the Company in the various assets, and the possibility of their repayment.

-The effect of the pandemic COVID-19 on the operation of the Company is examined in Note 3.
+The effect of the pandemic COVID-19 on the operation and the financial statements of the Company is examined in Note 3.